Adaptations of Sherlock Holmes: Film

 In the 1979 film Murder by Decree, Holmes is embroiled in the investigation surrounding the real-life 1888 Whitechapel murders committed by Jack the Ripper.
 Christopher Plummer plays Holmes and James Mason plays Watson.

 Young Sherlock Holmes, a film about Sherlock Holmes's early adventures as a teenager, was produced by Amblin Entertainment and released by Paramount Pictures in 1985.

 In 1986, Walt Disney Animation Studios released The Great Mouse Detective, an animated animal film based on the tradition of Sherlock Holmes.

 In 1988, Michael Caine starred as Sherlock Holmes, with Ben Kingsley as Doctor Watson, in Without a Clue.

 Robert Downey Jr. and Jude Law portray Sherlock Holmes and Dr. John Watson, respectively, in the film Sherlock Holmes, directed by Guy Ritchie and released in 2009, and its sequel, Sherlock Holmes: A Game of Shadows, released in 2011.

 In 2015, Ian McKellen played a 93-year-old Sherlock Holmes in the film Mr. Holmes.

 A parody of the Sherlock Holmes franchise, titled Holmes & Watson, was released in late 2018, featuring Will Ferrell and John C. Reilly in the titular roles respectively.
 The film was a critical and commercial failure, having been cited by critics as one of the worst comedy films of all time.

 There is a 2019 animated Hong Kong film Sherlock Holmes and the Great Escape.
 The characters are depicted here as anthropomorphic animals.

-Henry Cavill portrays Sherlock Holmes in the 2020 Netflix film Enola Holmes and its 2022 sequel, Enola Holmes 2.
-The films follow the adventures Enola Holmes (Millie Bobby Brown), who is portrayed as the younger sister of Sherlock and Mycroft Holmes (Sam Claflin).
+Henry Cavill portrays Sherlock Holmes in all 3 films in the Enola Holmes series.
+The films follow the adventures of Enola Holmes (Millie Bobby Brown), who is portrayed as the younger sister of Sherlock and Mycroft Holmes (Sam Claflin).

-A two-part independent film entitled Sherlock Holmes: Mare of the Night will premiere in 2025.
-Character actor Les Best will star as Holmes.
+In 2025, Les Best portrayed Sherlock Holmes in Sherlock Holmes: Mare of the Night.